ABOUT THE SPACE

 - or building communication platforms to help reach other potential supporters

-From Hurricane Harvey in Houston to Hurricane Urma in Puerto Rico, experience proves that this method of organizing works significantly better than state institutions like FEMA.
-In the last week alone, volunteers working within the space and across a network of groups have helped move tens of thousands of supplies across the state of so-called North Carolina.
+From Hurricane Harvey in Houston to Hurricane Irma in Puerto Rico, experience proves that this method of organizing works significantly better than state institutions like FEMA.
+In the aftermath of Florence, volunteers working within the space and across a network of groups have helped move tens of thousands of supplies across the state of so-called North Carolina.
 We've coordinated shipments in Wilmington, Lumberton, Kinston/New Bern, Duplin, Clinton, Brunswick, and other areas that lie in the flood plains.
 We've been able to do this through building a network of drop-sites, pickup and box trucks, motorboats, and even airplanes.

 This space is dedicated towards mutual aid, not charity.
 Those affected by the floodwaters know exactly what they need, and our efforts are aimed at listening to those voices, building connections with them, and supporting them as they ask us to.
 An extremely long history of systemic racism has taught us that in times like these, we cannot count on the state to support us or others who are marginalized.
 We've prioritized reaching out to indigenous communities, working-class people of color, migrant farm-worker communities, and the rural poor.
 We keep us safe!

-Please bring items from the list below to our drop-off site at 800 Henderson Street, Durham, NC between 12PM and 7PM, Tues - Sun.
-We will get all donated items to Hurricane impacted communities, usually within 24 hours.
+Please bring items from the list below to our central hub at 105 Hood St, Durham NC between 8am and 8pm or to one of the drop-off sites listed below.
+We will get all donated items to Hurricane impacted communities, sending them out as quickly as they are requested.
 Our focus is on serving those most in need, those lacking the resources to purchase provisions themselves, and those not adequately served by large government or national non-profit relief efforts.

-- If you would like to make a monetary contribution, you may make a tax-deductible donation through our partner Mutual Aid Carrboro through Venmo: @mutualaid-carrboro).
+- If you would like to make a monetary contribution, you can send it to our venmo @maddistronc.

 - You can also donate to the Interfaith Alliance for Climate Justice through Venmo: @interfaithclimatejustice (please designate in a note that the donation is for Lumberton disaster relief) or Mutual Aid Disaster Relief through Venmo: @mutualaiddisasterrelief.